 While the internal investigation unsurprisingly has not resulted in any justice for what has occurred, due to NT laws these boys won’t be able to sue the Police for their actions either.

 In every other jurisdiction in Australia, the limitation period for suing the Police is 3 years from the date of the incident.
 In the NT, it’s 3 months.

 Three months from an incident like this you’re still dealing with the mental and physical side effects, let alone having enough time to speak to lawyers and file proceedings in the Court.

 Even if these boys contacted lawyers the day after the attack, it’s hard for a matter to be properly filed in the courts within three months.

 This limitation period, which targets the state with the highest percentage of First Nations people, affirms the behaviours of police officers such as those above.

-O’Brien Criminal & Civil Solicitors is disgusted with the behaviour from officers in the video and strongly urges the NT Government to amend limitation periods so that officers can be held to account.
+O’Brien Criminal & Civil Solicitors feels disgust with the behaviour from officers in the video.
+We strongly urge the NT Government to amend limitation periods so that officers can be held to account.